PERCEPTEMPLE/perceptemple-main/3-exploratory-ai/unified-framework-little-prince.md

 ## Final Reflection

-EAI - Principito v1.0 does not compete in speed, precision, or volume.
+EAI - Little Prince v1.0 does not compete in speed, precision, or volume.
 Its value lies in another dimension: that of the essential that vibrates and transforms.
 In a world advancing rapidly toward machines that execute, this little explorer reminds us that before we act, we must feel.